Carbon Monoxide Detectors

 Carbon Monoxide and Furnace Maintenance

-With every gas furnace installation we perform, we install at least two carbon monoxide detectors.
-We would not recommend installing a gas furnace without these safety devices.
-We want to make sure our clients are safe at all times.
-It is also important to have your furnace maintained regularly to make sure that your heating system is not leaking carbon monoxide.
+It’s also important to have your furnace regularly maintained to ensure your heating system is not leaking carbon monoxide.
 Carbon monoxide is odorless and colorless; these safety devices could save your life.

 Call Mountain Air today at (801) 416-2215(801) 416-2215 to ask about carbon monoxide detector installation or gas furnace installation or maintenance.

 Frequently Asked Questions

 What do I do when a carbon monoxide detector goes off?